FlipsideCrypto/blast-models/models/doc_descriptions/nft/nft_mint_doc.md

 {% docs nft_mint_doc %}

-This table contains NFT mint events, defined as an NFT transfers from a burn address to an address, on the Base blockchain.
+This table contains NFT mint events, defined as an NFT transfers from a burn address to an address, on the Blast blockchain.

 {% enddocs %}